ZhenyingZhu/StudyNotes/EPI.markdown

 - Nodes have parent pointer.
 If this node doesn't have right child, successor is its parent; otherwise is its left most node of its right subtree.
 T(n)=O(h), S(n)=O(1).

 #### 10.11
+Implement an inorder traversal with O(1) space
+- Node has its parent pointer.
+Use a prev ptr indicate where does traverse come from(3 cases).
+Use a next ptr to predict where should go based on if nodes have left/right child(2 cases).
+T(n)=O(n), S(n)=O(1).

+#### 10.12
+Reconstruct a binary tree from traversal data
+- Given inorder and preorder traveral, The first node of preorder is the root, and in inorder sequence, before this node is the subtree part.
+T(n)=O(nlogn) because of search.
+Use hash table can reduced, S(n)=O(n).

+Variant:
+- Inorder and postorder: same.
+- O(n) algorithm to build a max-tree: find the max node: find max node need O(n). <b>?</b>

 ## Notation, Language and Index
 ### Notation